Boundary estimates for non-divergence equations in $C^1$ domains: Barriers

 The goal of this section is to construct sub- and supersolutions of the form $d^{1\pm\varepsilon}$, where $d$ is a regularized distance, and $\varepsilon$ depends quantitatively on the oscillation of the boundary of the domain.

 We first introduce a \textit{locally regularized distance}.
-The advantage of this construction with respect to the more usual technique by Lieberman is that the behaviour of $d$ depends only on the boundary at a scale comparable to $d$, leading to improved pointwise bounds when the regularity of $\p\Omega$ is not uniform. \begin{prop} Let $\Omega$ be a Lipschitz domain in the sense of Definition \ref{defn:lip_domain} with Lipschitz constant $L \leq \frac{1}{C}$ and $0 \in \p\Omega$.
-Then, there exists a function $d : \Omega \cap B_{1/2} \to \R$ satisfying the following:
+The advantage of this construction with respect to the more usual technique by Lieberman is that the behaviour of $d$ depends only on the boundary at a scale comparable to $d$, leading to improved pointwise bounds when the regularity of $\p\Omega$ is not uniform.